 - Edward K. Love Conservation Foundation Cypress Swamp showcases native birds and habitats in the 1904 Flight Cage

 - Mary Ann Lee Conservation Carousel, 64 beautiful hand-carved wooden animal figures

 - River's Edge, a lush spacious home for a three-generation Asian elephant family, hippos (with underwater viewing), cheetahs, black rhinos, spotted hyenas, red river hogs, bush dogs and more.

 - The Monsanto Insectarium includes 100 species of live insects, interactive exhibits, a geodesic dome for butterflies

 - The Emerson Children's Zoo with an acrylic slide through the otter pool, water geysers, a play area and close-up animal encounters

-- Big Cat Country, home of powerful predators including Amur tigers, African lions, Amur leopards, snow leopards, jaguars and cougars
+- Big Cat Country, home of powerful predators including Amur tigers, African lions, Amur leopards, jaguars and cougars

 - "Animals Always" the largest sculpture at any public zoo in the U.S.

 LOCATION: In Forest Park, in the heart of metropolitan St. Louis.
 Close to US 40/I-64, I-44.
 Accessible from MetroBus and MetroLink

 RARE AND ENDANGERED ANIMALS: Asian elephant, horned guan, Amur tiger, Matschie's tree kangaroo, Sichuan takin, okapi, babirusa, tuatara, Speke's gazelle, Coquerel's sifaka, golden lion tamarin, Marianas fruit dove, Amur leopard, white-headed duck, hooded crane and Chinese alligator are just some of the rare animals on exhibit at the Saint Louis Zoo.